-Catholic Values Fixed Income Fund (or "fund") - Invests in mutual funds, corporate obligations, U.S. Treasury obligations and municipal obligations and is managed by SEI.
+Catholic Values Fixed Income Fund (or "fund") - Invests in mutual funds, corporate obligations, U.S. Treasury obligations, and municipal obligations and is managed by SEI.

 Account holders have the option of six asset classifications in which to invest.
-The options include a short-duration U.S. government bond fund, a 100% fixed-income bond fund and four equity funds with varying fixed income to equity mixes of 30/70, 50/50, 60/40 or 70/30.
-The Faith in the Future Foundation Finance Committee had primary responsibility for determining fixed income to equity mix.
+The options include a shortduration U.S. government bond fund, a 100% fixed-income bond fund, and four equity funds with varying fixed income to equity mixes of 30/70, 50/50, 60/40, or 70/30.
+Management of the Office of Catholic Education has primary responsibility for determining fixed income to equity mix.
 The asset mix of the funds is SEI's responsibility.
 SPED targets 70/30 allocation.